spinnaker/spinnaker.github.io/guides/user/canary/stage/index.md

    > You can enter server groups and regions by name, but you can also click the
    > magic wand here to automatically populate the fields with expressions that
    > resolve to available resources.
 Those resources are a starting point, which
-   > you can eidt to match the specific resources you need.
+   > you can edit to match the specific resources you need.

    * __Baseline__